 What to Do If You Are Charged with a DUI in Jacksonville, IL

-What you do right after a DUI arrest in Jacksonville, IL can seriously impact your case and whether you can keep your license.
+Your actions right after a DUI arrest in Jacksonville, IL are critical and can directly affect your case and your chances of saving your license.

 Do Not Plead Guilty Right Away